-Eligibility for Welling Town House.
+xi-Eligibility for Welling Town House.
 Welling Town House residents agree to live in a cooperative environment and to share all responsibilities associated with the running of the residence.
 Students who wish to live in Welling Town House complete an application and are selected prior to the regular housing assignment process each term.

 Students residing in Welling Town House participate in a lunch-only meal plan.
-The remaining portion of funds paid for the meal plan is set aside by the College to support the operating and food needs of the co-op.
+The remaining portion of funds paid for the meal plan are set aside by the College and are deposited into a coop checking account on a regular basis during each term.
 Under the supervision of the Student Life Office, Welling Town House residents manage this account for the purchase of food and other approved household expenses.
 Residents may make recommendations to the College for house improvements should there be unused funds remaining at the end of a term.